Soap Nuts for Cloth Diapers

 Before you start – We recommend a diaper strip AND a washing machine strip.
 This is especially needed if any standard chemical detergent has been used in the washing machine in the last couple of months.
-These leave a residue in the machine that can be removed by Eco Nuts and transfer to the diapers.
+These leave a residue in the machine that can be removed by Eco Nuts and be absorbed by the diapers.
 To strip your washing machine, you can run a hot load with no garments and just Eco Nuts.
 White vinegar is optional.
 This will strip all residue from your washing machine.
 After the washing machine strip, strip your diapers using your favorite method and you are good to go.

 Diapers and machine stripped and ready?
 Here’s what you do:

 - Throw a batch of diapers (not more than 24 at a time to help with the agitation) and do a cold prewash.

 - When this wash cycle is done, Put 4-5 Eco Nuts in the cloth bag and put it in your laundry machine.
 If your washing machine runs very hot with the hot cycle, fewer Eco Nuts are recommended.
 If you are using homemade Eco Nuts liquid, use 1-2 tablespoons.
 If you are using Eco Nuts liquid detergent, follow the directions on the bottle for your machine type.

 - After the machine has finished, if you are using the nuts, set the bag aside to dry and your diapers are ready for the clothesline or the dryer.

-If your diapers aren’t getting as white as you would like them, try leaving them in the sun for an effective natural white bleach.
-After drying in the sun, toss in the dryer for a few minutes to soften them up.
+If your diapers aren’t getting as white as you would like them, try leaving them in the sun for an effective natural white bleach or trying our Eco Nuts Eco-Friendly Oxygen Booster.

 Please don’t hesitate to contact us with any questions or concerns regarding our detergent for cloth diapers and other products.